AlwaysBeCrafting/rss-in-discord/README.md

 Give the new Role the following permissions:

 - Manage Channels
-- Read Text and See Voice Channels
+- Read Text Channels and See Voice Channels
 - Send Messages
 - Read Message History
 - Add Reactions